-Section 3.4 The plan's List of Covered Drugs (Formulary)
+SECTION 3.3 The plan's List of Covered Drugs (Formulary)

 The plan has a List of Covered Drugs (Formulary).
 We call it the "Drug List" for short.
-It tells which Part D prescription drugs are covered under the Part D benefit included in Leon Medi Dual.
+It tells which Part D prescription drugs are covered under the Part D benefit included in Leon MediDual.
 The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
 The list must meet requirements set by Medicare.
-Medicare has approved the Leon MediDual Drug List.
+Medicare has approved the Leon MediDual "Drug List."

-The Drug List also tells you if there are any rules that restrict coverage for your drugs.
+The "Drug List" also tells you if there are any rules that restrict coverage for your drugs.

-We will provide you a copy of the Drug List.
+We will provide you a copy of the "Drug List."
 To get the most complete and current information about which drugs are covered, you can visit the plan's website (www.LeonHealth.com) or call Member Services.

-SECTION 4 Your monthly premium for Leon MediDual
+SECTION 4 Your monthly costs for Leon MediDual